Contact our clerks at email@example.com or call us on +44 (0)20 7353 6381 for a confidential discussion.

-Alex is a civil practitioner whose practice is focused particularly on the areas of education, social welfare, court of protection, public law, employment and discrimination.
+Alexander Line is a civil practitioner, whose practice is focused particularly on the areas of education, social welfare, court of protection, public law, employment and discrimination.

 He regularly appears in employment tribunals, county courts and different chambers of the First-Tier Tribunal.
 He also has High Court, Employment Appeal Tribunal and Upper Tribunal experience.

 Alex has developed his practice in education law throughout his time at the Bar.
 It is an area he is very passionate about.
 He has a broad range of experience including special educational needs; civil claims involving schools, colleges and universities; claims of discrimination arising in education; internal hearings in schools and universities; fitness to practice issues concerning university students and teachers; admissions and exclusion; and public law claims in the education context.